 simple yet flavorful recipes that take the stress out of dinnertime

-Cucumber and Tomato Salad with BEST-EVER Italian Vinaigrette
+Cucumber Tomato Salad with BEST EVER Italian Vinaigrette

-Cucumber and Tomato Salad with BEST-EVER Italian Vinaigrette is garden-fresh and the perfect side dish for any summer occasion!
+Cucumber Tomato Salad with BEST EVER Italian Vinaigrette is the perfect side dish for any summer meal!
+Quick, fresh, and delicious.

 - 2 cucumbers, peeled, seeded and chopped